RosettaCommons/demos/public/make_rot_lib/README.md

 libraries.
 Since there are not enough structures containing NCAAs they must be generated.

-Running the MakeRotLib protocol consists of four steps
+Running the MakeRotLib protocol consists of four steps:

 1. Creating and input template and generating the MakeRotLib options files.
 2. Running the MakeRotLib protocol on each option file.